MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/key-vault.md

 ### Version 1.x

-The source code for the Azure Key Vault libraries for .NET is available on [GitHub](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/keyvault).
+The source code for the Azure Key Vault libraries for JavaScript is available on [GitHub](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/keyvault).

 Use the following version 1.x libraries to work with certificates, keys, and secrets: